mkhairul6/AlphaDocs/README.md

 	vouchers: Array of Voucher IDs to be applied to this order,
 	promoCodes: Array of promo codes to be applied to this order,
 	rewardPoints: integer,
-	pax: integer, number of people eating in (only applicable for DINE_IN) }
+	pax: integer, number of people eating in (only applicable for DINE_IN),
+	masterpassPayment: object, optional to pay using masterpass }
 </pre>